flexera-public/sca-codeinsight-reports-cyclonedx/README.md

 ## Usage

 This report is executed directly from within Revenera's Code Insight product.
 From the project reports tab of each Code Insight project it is possible to *generate* the **CycloneDX Report** via the Report Framework.

+The generated reports will utilize the following Project Custom Fields if available
+- Application Name
+- Application Version
+- Application Publisher

+The above values will be used in place of the **Project Name** for any project references within the generated artifacts to allow users the ability abstract the project name for the application SBOM report.

 **Report Options**